Mute swan: Breeding

+Cygnets hatch weighing 180–248 g.
 When very young, cygnets may climb onto the back of one of their parents if they become tired while on the water, with the adult proceeding to carry them around.
 Cygnets may also shelter beneath their parent's wings during periods of heavy rain as a means to stay warm and dry.

 Mute swans can be very aggressive in defence of their nests and are highly protective of their mate and offspring.
 Most defensive acts from a mute swan begin with a loud hiss and, if this is not sufficient to drive off the predator or intruder, are followed by a physical attack.
 Swans attack by striking at the threat with bony spurs in their wings, accompanied by biting with their large bill.
 Large waterfowl, such as Canada geese (more likely out of competition than in response to potential predation), may be aggressively driven off.
 Smaller waterbirds such as ducks are normally grabbed with the swan's bill and dragged or thrown clear of the swan and its offspring.
 Bird intruders into a swan's territory, such as other swans, geese, and ducks, may be killed by drowning, climbing onto and pecking at the back of the head to force the other bird underwater.
 The cob will sometimes attack small watercraft, such as canoes, that it feels are a threat to its young.

-The young swans do not achieve the ability to fly before about 120 to 150 days old.
-This limits the distribution of the species at the northern edge of its range as the cygnets need to learn to fly before the ponds and lakes freeze over.
+Young swans can fly 60–65 days after hatching, although they will fledge after 120–150 days.
+At fledging, birds will be 70–75% of their adult mass.

+A 2026 study, conducted in Poland, indicated reduced reproductive output when native Mute Swans were placed in competition against Whooper Swans.